fsharp/fsharp.github.io/_posts/2018-11-19-open-core-engineering-group-meeting.md

 - Some RFC’s for accepted features are such incomplete that it’s not possible to start implementing them
 - Expected timeframe for an accepted feature with started implementation isn’t available

-Don Syme states he's fine with the current approach of handling language suggestions speaking of not closing suggestions rather instead labeling suggestions with "proably-not".
+Don Syme states he's fine with the current approach of handling language suggestions speaking of not closing suggestions rather instead labeling suggestions with "probably-not".
 However he agrees that the RFC list needs some love and should be cleaned of such which may be better closed and or rebooted.
 To address this issue the PCET 1 was created where importantly a RFC may be rebooted if it doesn't get a comment or change within a couple of months.
 Regular meetings to clean up RFC's have been disagreed to aswell voting about whether a RFC should be closed, the process itself prefered be asnychronous only.

 Besides he announced that the office hours will now be regulary hold every monday 5 pm GMT either by himself or other volunteers.